I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfioqueue-retrievenextrequest.md

 <p><b>RetrieveNextRequest</b> might also return other HRESULT values.</p>

 ## -remarks
 <p>If a driver configures an I/O queue for manual dispatching of I/O requests, the driver can call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue.
 For more information about manually dispatching I/O requests, see <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">Configuring Dispatch Mode for an I/O Queue</a>.</p>

 <p>If a driver configures an I/O queue for sequential dispatching of I/O requests, the driver can still call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue without receiving an error.
 Although the framework permits the driver to call <b>RetrieveNextRequest</b> to retrieve a request from a sequential queue, the driver should only call <b>RetrieveNextRequest</b> before the driver completes the current request.
 Otherwise, if the driver attempts to call <b>RetrieveNextRequest</b> after the driver completes the current request, a race condition might occur.
 This race condition occurs between the framework's automatic dispatching of the next request from the sequential queue and the driver's call to <b>RetrieveNextRequest</b> to retrieve the next request. </p>

-<p>The following code example, which is from the <a href="http://go.microsoft.com/fwlink/p/?linkid=256202">umdf_fx2</a> sample driver, polls the queue for requests for as long as requests can be retrieved.
-The code first verifies if requests are associated with a specific file object.</p>

-<p>If a driver configures an I/O queue for manual dispatching of I/O requests, the driver can call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue.
-For more information about manually dispatching I/O requests, see <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">Configuring Dispatch Mode for an I/O Queue</a>.</p>

-<p>If a driver configures an I/O queue for sequential dispatching of I/O requests, the driver can still call the <b>RetrieveNextRequest</b> method to obtain the next request from the queue without receiving an error.
-Although the framework permits the driver to call <b>RetrieveNextRequest</b> to retrieve a request from a sequential queue, the driver should only call <b>RetrieveNextRequest</b> before the driver completes the current request.
-Otherwise, if the driver attempts to call <b>RetrieveNextRequest</b> after the driver completes the current request, a race condition might occur.
-This race condition occurs between the framework's automatic dispatching of the next request from the sequential queue and the driver's call to <b>RetrieveNextRequest</b> to retrieve the next request. </p>